 - It also must come after full disclosure of all your assets and liabilities.
 Since you are agreeing to how you will divide your property, both of you must understand the full picture of what you are agreeing to do.

 This process takes time and effort.
 Since Arizona is a community property state, this gives you an accounting of what is not community property.
 This eliminates a big step during divorce and saves you from working through it during an emotionally fraught time.
+Read more about the legal requirements for a valid prenup in AZ.

 2. It Should Benefit Both Spouses